mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it's fine to celebrate success but it is more important to heed the lessons of failure.*
+> *teamwork divides the task and doubles the success.*

 </div>
 <!-- quote-end -->